 - Each node needs to be configured according to our general requirements.

 In addition to these items, this guide will clarify the key concepts of Node, Blob Store, and Hazelcast and outline the operational considerations specific to HA-C.

 - The initial functionality intends to support a three-node cluster in a single datacenter.
 Cross-datacenter (WAN) replication is not supported at this time.
 For AWS, all nodes must be in the same availability zone.

 - Upgrading an already established cluster to a new version of NXRM requires shutting down all nodes.
 Support for rolling upgrades is not yet available.

-- Apt and Go formats are currently disabled.
+- Apt, Cocoapods, Conan, Conda, Go, Helm, p2 and R formats are currently disabled.

 Topics in this section